Hurence/logisland/logisland-docs/plugins.rst

    "spark.streaming.kafka.maxRetries", "Maximum rate (number of records per second) at which data will be read from each Kafka partition", "", "3", "", ""
    "spark.streaming.ui.retainedBatches", "How many batches the Spark Streaming UI and status APIs remember before garbage collecting.", "", "200", "", ""
    "spark.streaming.receiver.writeAheadLog.enable", "Enable write ahead logs for receivers.
 All the input data received through receivers will be saved to write ahead logs that will allow it to be recovered after driver failures.", "", "false", "", ""
+   "spark.yarn.maxAppAttempts", "Because Spark driver and Application Master share a single JVM, any error in Spark driver stops our long-running job.
+Fortunately it is possible to configure maximum number of attempts that will be made to re-run the application.
+It is reasonable to set higher value than default 2 (derived from YARN cluster property yarn.resourcemanager.am.max-attempts).
+4 works quite well, higher value may cause unnecessary restarts even if the reason of the failure is permanent.", "", "4", "", ""
+   "spark.yarn.am.attemptFailuresValidityInterval", "If the application runs for days or weeks without restart or redeployment on highly utilized cluster, 4 attempts could be exhausted in few hours.
+To avoid this situation, the attempt counter should be reset on every hour of so.", "", "1h", "", ""
+   "spark.yarn.max.executor.failures", "a maximum number of executor failures before the application fails.
+By default it is max(2 * num executors, 3), well suited for batch jobs but not for long-running jobs.
+The property comes with corresponding validity interval which also should be set.8 * num_executors", "", "20", "", ""
+   "spark.yarn.executor.failuresValidityInterval", "If the application runs for days or weeks without restart or redeployment on highly utilized cluster, x attempts could be exhausted in few hours.
+To avoid this situation, the attempt counter should be reset on every hour of so.", "", "1h", "", ""
+   "spark.task.maxFailures", "For long-running jobs you could also consider to boost maximum number of task failures before giving up the job.
+By default tasks will be retried 4 times and then job fails.", "", "8", "", ""

 ----------